 The best seeds to use are the ones you have, and seeds have become more challenging to find, so use whatever source you can.
 If possible, I recommend buying seeds from small local seed companies in your area.
 The varieties they sell are well suited to your climate.
 When deciding what seeds to buy, choose things you love to eat, and start with a relatively small number of mostly easy-to-grow plants.
 The easiest vegetables for you to grow will depend on your climate and garden space, but I recommend lettuce and most other greens, radishes, pole beans, summer squash, tomatoes and cucumbers for new gardeners.

 You need something to grow your transplants in.
-Seed-starting mix is the best option, but you can also use regular potting mix, though it tends to be much coarser and more difficult to work with, or you can even make your own.
+Seed-starting mix is the best option but you can also use regular potting mix or you can even make your own.
+If you go with potting mix, I recommend sifting it before use as it tends to be much coarser and more difficult to work with.
 I use this PRO-MIX premium organic seed starting mix and this Fox Farm Ocean Forest potting soil.
 Under normal circumstances, you should never use soil from your outside garden to start seeds.
 Doing so risks bringing in disease and pests from outside.
 But if it is all you have right now, give it a shot.

 Save money with recycled containers, use inexpensive potting mix or garden soil if you must - but your transplants will not be successful if you do not use an indoor light.
 Don’t be fooled by pictures on the internet of seedlings growing in sunny windowsills.
 While you might be able to get away with starting some cool weather crops that will only be indoors for 3-4 weeks, like lettuce or kale, in the light of a window, that won’t be enough light to produce strong, healthy seedlings.
 Especially not for warm-season plants that will need to be indoors for 6-12 weeks, like tomatoes or hot peppers.
 If you want to grow your own transplants, you will need indoor lights.

 You don’t, however, need to invest in expensive and complicated grow-light setups with lights produced specifically for indoor growing.
 Relatively inexpensive fluorescent or LED shop lights will work fine.
 Fluorescent lights work, but you need to be careful with them.
 They are dangerous if they break and are difficult to dispose of.
 I switched to LEDs a few years ago and am very happy with them.
-I currently use these lights.
+I started with these lights and have since added a few of these which are less bulky but more challenging to hang from my seed starting shelf.

 One of the biggest threats to indoor seedlings is damping off - a disease that causes them to suddenly flop over and die.
 The best thing you can do to prevent damping off is reduce the humidity and moisture around your seedlings.
 Allow the tops of your seed cells to dry out before watering and keep air circulating around the seedlings - as the wind would do if your seedlings were outdoors - with an oscillating fan.
 You can buy a mini fan and clamp it on the shelf holding your seedlings, or you can set one up you already have around the house, pointing towards your seedlings.